 - (1) 1The Examinations Committee shall appoint examiners and reviewers.
 2All persons eligible to administer examinations according to the Bavarian Higher Education Act (BayHSchG), the Bavarian Law on Academic Personnel of Higher Education Institutions (BayHSchPG) and the Bavarian Higher Education Examiners Act (BayHSchPrüferV) shall be eligible for appointment.
 3A change of examiners shortly before the start of an examination shall be permissible on urgent grounds.
-4If an eligible examiner leaves the University, they shall usually remain eligible to act as an examiner for up to one year. - (2) 1Persons who have completed the degree programme in question or a degree programme related to it shall be eligible for appointment as observers.
-2Observers shall be research associates in principal employment at the University. - (3) Exclusion from the deliberation and voting process of the Examinations Committee as well as from the positions of examiner and observer due to personal involvement shall be governed by Section 41 (2) BayHSchG. - (4) The obligation to confidentiality of the Examinations Committee and other persons involved in matters pertaining to examinations shall be governed by Section 18 (2)(2) and 18 (2)(3) BayHSchG.
+4If an eligible examiner leaves the University, they shall usually remain eligible to act as an examiner for up to one year.
+5Eligible examiners who only have a temporary contract shall only remain eligible to act as an examiner for the contractually agreed duration of employment.
+6The relevant Examinations Committee shall have the right to extend this period upon request. - (2) 1Persons who have completed the degree programme in question or a degree programme related to it shall be eligible for appointment as observers.
+2Observers shall be research associates in principal employment at the University. - (3) Exclusion from the deliberation and voting process of the Examinations Committee as well as from the positions of examiner and observer due to personal involvement shall be governed by Section 41 (2) BayHSchG. - (4) The obligation to confidentiality of the Examinations Committee and other persons involved in matters pertaining to examinations shall be governed by Section 18 (2) sentences 2 and 3 BayHSchG.